 The following shows which animals are seen where, in the order of Mammals – Reptiles – Birds.
 This is Part 1 – part 2 covers Possums & Gliders, endemic Rodents, Cuckoos, Bowerbirds, Treecreepers, Monarch Flycatchers, Pilotbird, Bristlebirds, Currawongs & Woodswallows, Snakes and Skinks.

 ECHIDNA & PLATYPUS:

 Echidnas are frequently seen in East Gippsland, and sometimes seen on the Great Ocean Road and in the You Yangs.
-Platypus is only reliably seen in the Croajingolong area of East Gippsland – read and watch a video of one of our Platypus sightings.
+Platypus is only reliably seen on the Maximum Wildlife tour that includes East Gippsland, and on our new Great Ocean Road private tour – read and watch a video of one of our Platypus sightings.

 In the Top End we see Agile Wallabies, Antilopine Kangaroos, Wilkins’ Rock-wallabies and, if we are very lucky the rare Black Wallaroo.
 In the Mungo Outback we see huge numbers of Red and Western Grey Kangaroos, and occasionally an Eastern Grey Kangaroo.
 Down south Eastern Grey Kangaroos are frequent – sometimes in huge mobs of 60 plus – and Red-necked and Swamp Wallabies are also seen in smaller groups.

 Koalas and Wombats can only be seen in the south.
 East Gippsland is home to both, and koalas can be seen on the Great Ocean Road & You Yangs.